 - 2 Gala apples diced (Or your favorite variety)

 - 1/2 tsp fennel seed

-- 2-3 lb head Savoy cabbage roughly chopped
+- 2-3 lb head Savoy cabbage or green cabbage roughly chopped

 - 1 tsp garlic salt